wuhan2020/Hackathon/SPONSORS_EN.md

-# Sponsors
+# Resources

-Thanks to the following sponsors who support Hack for Wuhan
+Thanks to the following companies who support Hack for Wuhan

 ## IBM Developer